-William Armstrong’s father William was the owner of a corn merchants business on the Newcastle Quayside who originally came from Wreay near Carlisle in Cumbria.
-He was particularly interested in Mathematics and Natural history and was a member of the Literary and Philosophical Society.
-His mother was called Ann.
+William Armstrong’s father, also William, was the owner of a corn merchant business on the Newcastle Quayside.
+He originally came from Wreay near Carlisle in Cumbria.
+William senior was particularly interested in mathematics and natural history and was a member of the Literary and Philosophical Society in Newcastle.
+His mother was called Anne.

-Various schools in Tyneside and then a Grammar School in Bishop Auckland, County Durham.
-Articled to a Solicitor at the insistence of his father but became an Engineer instead.
+Armstrong went to the Royal Grammar School in Newcastle and then a grammar school in Bishop Auckland, County Durham.
+He became articled to a solicitor at the insistence of his father but became an engineer instead.

-1828: Anne died two months after the birth of her son at the age of twenty six.
+1828: Anne dies two months after the birth of her son at the age of twenty six.

-1835: After further training in London he became a partner at Donkin’s law firm but continued his interest in engineering in his free time.
+1835: After further training in London he becomes a partner at Donkin’s law firm but continues his interest in engineering in his free time.
 Besides engineering he was a keen fisherman and often fished in the River Coquet near Rothbury which kindled his love for the area.
 On a trip to the River Dee in North Yorkshire he had the idea of using water power to drive machinery.
-After his marriage to Margaret he set up house in Jesmond Dene.
+After his marriage to Margaret Ramshaw he set up house in Jesmond Dene.

-1838: His rotary engine powered by water was built at the High Bridge works of owned by his friend Henry Watson.
+1838: His rotary engine powered by water is built at the High Bridge works owned by his friend Henry Watson.

-1840: Produced a much-improved hydraulic engine using pistons instead of a rotating column.
+1840: Armstrong produces a much-improved hydraulic engine using pistons instead of a rotating column.

-1842: Armstrong invented an apparatus for producing electricity from steam.
+1842: Armstrong invents an apparatus for producing electricity from steam.

-1845: Armstrong pioneered the taking of waters from the Whittle Burn a tributary of the Tyne near Ovingham which could supply water to the growing city.
-The Whittle Dene water company he led with other business in Newcastle was later to grow into the Newcastle and Gateshead Water Company which owned six reservoirs.
-Armstrong also suggested a new engine from the water in the pipes at the lower end of town and from this he developed a hydraulic crane which operated from the Quayside in Newcastle to load and unload cargo.
+1845: Armstrong pioneers the taking of waters from the Whittle Burn, a tributary of the River Tyne, near Ovingham which could supply water to the growing city.
+The Whittle Dene water company he led with other businesses in Newcastle was later to grow into the Newcastle and Gateshead Water Company which owned six reservoirs.
+Armstrong also suggested a new engine for the water in the pipes at the lower end of town and from this he developed a hydraulic crane which operated from the Quayside in Newcastle to load and unload cargo.
 Local councillors agreed to the scheme as it was largely to be paid for out of Armstrong and Donkin’s pockets.
-It proved so successful however and three more hydraulic cranes were erected on the quayside and prompted Armstrong to consider a new business building these cranes commercially.
+It proved so successful however that three more hydraulic cranes were erected on the quayside and prompted Armstrong to consider a new business building these cranes commercially.

-1850: William’s father became Mayor of Newcastle on Tyne having served as a Councillor for several years.
+1850: His father becomes Mayor of Newcastle on Tyne having served as a Councillor for several years.

-1851: Armorer Donkin died leaving a substantial amount of money to Armstrong as he had always promised.
+1851: Armorer Donkin dies leaving a substantial amount of money to Armstrong as he had always promised.

 1854: Armstrong read about the difficulties of maneuvering heavy field guns during the Crimean War and set about to build a lighter version.
 The prototype was a five pounder which eventually culminated in the “Armstrong” 12 pounder breach loading gun which was made up of separate coils of wrought iron.

-1860: Andrew Noble an ex artillery captain in the Army and gun expert joined the W.G.
+1860: Andrew Noble, an ex artillery captain in the Army and gun expert, joins the W.G.
 Armstrong Company but the contract with the British Government didn’t last long as Joseph Whitworth of Manchester led a campaign to discredit the Armstrong gun and return to muzzle loading weapons.

-1862: The British Government ceased ordering the Armstrong gun as they claimed it was difficult to maintain.
-Armstrong resigned from his Government posts and he received compensation for his loss of business.
-Undaunted Armstrong now turned toward manufacturing naval guns.
-Armstrong had enlarged the house and gardens at Jesmond Dene (known as Jesmond Dean) for many years and used it to entertain potential customers.
-He commissioned a Banqueting Hall to be built in this year.
+1862: The British Government cease ordering the Armstrong gun as they claimed it was difficult to maintain.
+Armstrong resigns from his Government posts and he received compensation for his loss of business.
+Undaunted Armstrong now turns toward manufacturing naval guns.
+He had enlarged the house and gardens at Jesmond Dene (known as Jesmond Dean) for many years and used it to entertain potential customers.
+He commissions a Banqueting Hall to be built in this year.

 1863: By now 3,800 people were employed at the Elswick Works.
 He buys his first plot of land near Rothbury.

-1864: The Elswick Ordnance Company which had built the field guns and W.G.
+1864: The Elswick Ordnance Company, which had built the field guns, and W.G.
 Armstrong and Company were merged to form Sir W.G.
 Armstrong and Company with Sir William as it’s first Chairman.
-The building of Cragside at Rothbury commences and he started planted many tress and designing lakes.
+The building of Cragside at Rothbury commences and he started planting many trees and designing its lakes.

-1866: Hamilton Rendel one of Georg’s brothers joined the company in the engineering department.
+1866: Hamilton Rendel, one of Georg’s brothers, joins the company in the engineering department.

-1867: Armstrong struck a deal with Charles Mitchell of the Low Walker shipyard in the East End of Newcastle that he should supply guns for Mitchell’s ships.
+1867: Armstrong strikes a deal with Charles Mitchell of the Low Walker shipyard in the east end of Newcastle that he should supply guns for Mitchell’s ships.

 1868: The first ship launched under this project was called “Staunch” and it was bought by the British Admiralty.

-1871: He donated money towards the establishment of Newcastle College of Physical Sciences which became known as Armstrong College in 1874 and a forerunner of Newcastle University.
-He fought against his workers pleas to reduce the working day to nine hours but was ultimately forced to concede.
+1871: He donates money towards the establishment of Newcastle College of Physical Sciences which became known as Armstrong College in 1874 and a forerunner of Newcastle University.
+He fights against his workers pleas to reduce the working day to nine hours but was ultimately forced to concede.

-1878: Lord and Lady Armstrong gave £11,5000 towards the building of the Hancock Natural History Museum.
-He also gave a 26 acres of land at Jesmond Dene to the City Council to create a public park.
+1878: Lord and Lady Armstrong give £11,5000 towards the building of the Hancock Natural History Museum.
+He also gives 26 acres of land at Jesmond Dene to the City Council to create a public park.
 Cragside is lit by electric lights for the first time.

-1882: Mitchell and Armstrong’s companies were amalgamated to form Sir W.G.
+1882: Mitchell and Armstrong’s companies are amalgamated to form Sir W.G.
 Armstrong, Mitchell and Co Ltd.

-1885: The first warship launched from Elswick was the Austro-Hungarian torpedo cruiser “Panther”. soon orders came in from many parts of the world including Britain.
+1885: The first warship launched from Elswick is the Austro-Hungarian torpedo cruiser “Panther”.
+Soon orders came in from many parts of the world including Britain.
 One of its best customers was Japan and cruisers built at Elswick helped Admiral Togo to defeat a Russian fleet at the Battle of Tsushimas in 1905.

-1886: He stood for Parliament in Newcastle as a Liberal Unionist but lost.
+1886: Armstrong stands for Parliament in Newcastle as a Liberal Unionist but is not elected.

-1887: The Battleship H.M.S Victoria was launched at the yard.
-Armstrong also set up a gun making factory and shipyard at Pozzuoli on the shores of the Bay of Naples in Italy.
-On the occasion of Queen Victoria’s Jubilee Sir William was created First Baron Armstrong of Cragside.
+1887: The Battleship H.M.S Victoria is launched at the yard.
+Armstrong also sets up a gun making factory and shipyard at Pozzuoli on the shores of the Bay of Naples in Italy.
+On the occasion of Queen Victoria’s Jubilee Sir William is created First Baron Armstrong of Cragside.

-1889: Visit of the Shah of Persia to Crasgside.
-Armstrong stood for election to Northumberland County Council and won his seat as a Liberal which he held till 1892.
+1889: Visit of the Shah of Persia to Cragside.
+Armstrong stands for election to Northumberland County Council and wins his seat as a Liberal which he held until 1892.

 1893: Death of Lady Armstrong.